Hypertopic/Steatite/INSTALL.md

 * Select "**Attach policies**".
 * You can filter by the name you want and select multiples policies.
 * Once you are finished with your selection, click on the lower right button "**Attach policies**".
-* Your policies are not attached to your role.
+* Your policies are now attached to your role.

 **HandleFileAddedInS3**